webplatform/docs/tutorials/mobile_viewport/index.md

 This reflects the browser's default assumption that content should extend 980 pixels wide.

-Note: This sample layout displays a \l{Flexible Positioning|flexibly positioned} element that adapts to the full width of the screen, along with a fixed-size \l{Colors and Backgrounds|background image}.
+Note: This sample layout displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.

 To correct this behavior, place the following line within the HTML's
 '''head''' region: